Scissurella reticulata

-Scissurella reticulata is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.
+Scissurella reticulata is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.

 Description

 The shell has a diameter of 2 mm.
 The white shell is thin, transparent, and glassy.
 It has an ovate shape, but it is rather depressed.
 The spire consists of 3½ convex whorls that increase pretty rapidly The striae of growth are cut into a reticulation by impressed transverse lines.
 The umbilicus is moderate, showing none of the whorls.
 The aperture is obliquely ovate.

 Distribution

 This species occurs in the Red Sea.